ifrycolorado/ClassTimeTrackingAnalysis/README.md

 I've decided to release my time tracking because I believe that it's helpful for:
 * Students at my school: seeing the overall time spent on a class is generally beneficial for course registration.
 However, it would also be useful to see individual assignment breakdowns.
 While it's always the hope that previous assignments in a class will project the time commitment for subsequent assignments, there's significant variability.
 I know **I** would personally appreciate seeing how long it took for other students to complete these assignments.
-* Students at other schools: there's a pervasive hustle culture that glorifies the usage of time.
-Spending time on something you hate is entertaining, but certainly not encouraging.
-I'm hoping that this demonstrates that academic success is possible without being miserable.
+* Students at other schools: there's a pervasive hustle culture that glorifies the poor usage of time.
+Spending time on something you hate is entertaining, but certainly not encouraging (or healthy).
+I'm hoping this project demonstrates that academic success is possible without being miserable.
 * Faculty: It's easy for students to overexaggerate their time usage, especially if it's for a class they didn't enjoy.
 Being able to see how a student spends their time outside of class may be beneficial to course planning and content management.

+# Toggl Details

+For you Toggl power users, each course was designated as its own project, each assignment was as its own time entry, and each semester was organized as a client.
+Domains and Types are tags.

+I use the free version of Toggl.
+Maybe Toggl has the per-tag analytics in the pro version, but I wouldn't know.

 # About Me